Constraining the Thickness of the Galactic Halo through Cosmic-Ray Anisotropy Using the Spatial-Dependent-Propagation Model: Model Description

 \subsection{Spatial-Dependent Diffusion}

-Almost locating in the galactic disk, the galactic astrophysical objects would generate large irregularities of the turbulence and affect the properties of particle diffusion.
-In the SDP model, the diffusion coefficient is assumed to be anti-correlated with the CR source distribution \citep{2012ApJ...752L..13T,2018PhRvD..97f3008G}; the diffusive volume is divided into two regions as inner halo (IH, $\rm |z| \leq Z_{IH}=\xi Z_{H}$) and outer halo (OH, $\rm |z| > Z_{IH}$). $\rm Z_H$ is the half-thickness of the diffusive halo, and $\rm \xi$ is the ratio of the inner halo to the entire halo with a typical value $\rm\sim0.1$.
-In the IH region, the level of turbulence is expected to be high due to activities of supernova explosions, and hence the diffusion coefficient is relatively small.
-The OH region contains scarce active sources, and thus particles diffuse much faster.
+Located almost in the galactic disk, the galactic astrophysical objects would generate {large irregularities in the form of turbulence } and affect the properties of particle diffusion.
+In the SDP model, the diffusion coefficient is assumed to be anticorrelated with the CR source distribution \citep{2012ApJ...752L..13T,2018PhRvD..97f3008G}; the diffusive volume is divided into two regions as an inner halo (IH,~$ |z| \leq Z_{\rm IH}=\xi Z_{\rm H}$) and an outer halo (OH, $ |z| > Z_{\rm IH}$).
+Here, $Z_{\rm H}$ is the half-thickness of the diffusive halo, and $\xi$ is the ratio of the inner halo to the entire halo with a typical value of ~$\rm\sim$0.1.
+In the IH region, the level of turbulence is expected to be high due to supernova-explosion activities; hence, the diffusion coefficient is relatively small.
+The OH region contains scarce active sources; thus, particles diffuse much faster.
 The diffusion coefficient is parameterized as \citep{2018PhRvD..97f3008G, 2018ApJ...869..176L}

 where